MicrosoftDocs/minecraft-creator/creator/TestDocs/BehaviorPack.md

 ### minecraft:entity

 The first section is the `minecraft:entity`.
 This container is used to define what the entity is.
-Description, Components Groups, Components, and Events are contained under the `minecraft:entity object`.
+Description, Components Groups, Components, and Events are contained under the `minecraft:entity` object.
 In the cow.json, you can see the following set for its description:

 ```json
 "minecraft:entity": {